freeradical13/freeradical13.github.io/index.md

 [Nerves][] are bundles of axons.

 Nervous tissue is the main component of the [Central Nervous System][] which is made of a brain and spinal cord.
+The central nervous system includes the [Motor System][] which carries signals to skeletal muscles to perform movement.

 The [Peripheral Nervous System][] includes nervous tissue besides the brain and spinal cord.
-The motor system which carries signals to skeletal muscles.
 The [Autonomic Nervous System][] regulates various muscles and is generally involuntary.
 The autonomic nervous system is further divided into the sympathetic nervous system, parasympathetic nervous system, and enteric nervous system.
 The [Sympathetic Nervous System][] contributes to arrousal and energy generation in a fight-or-flight response.
 The [Parasympathetic Nervous System][] contributes to the opposite, contributing to calming and returning to self-maintenance.
 The [Enteric Nervous System][] contributes to regulation of the digestive tract, pancreas, and gallbladder.

 There are a few major types of neurons: